codenvy/codenvy/docs/_docs/admin-guide/ldap-integration.md

 | ldap.connection.sasl.mechanism   | Defines SASL mechanism.
 Supported values are `DIGEST_MD5`, `CRAM_MD5`, `GSSAPI` and `EXTERNAL`.<br/><br/>See [AD explanation](https://msdn.microsoft.com/en-us/library/cc223371.aspx)<br/>See [OpenLDAP explanation](http://www.openldap.org/doc/admin24/sasl.html)
 | ldap.connection.sasl.realm   | SASL realm value (string). <br/><br/>Example: `example.com`
 | ldap.connection.sasl.authorization_id   | Defines the SASL authorization ID.
 | ldap.connection.sasl.security_strength   | Specifies the client's preferred privacy protection strength (ciphers and key lengths used for encryption). <br/><br/>The value of this property is a comma-separated list of strength values, the order of which specifies the preference order.
-The three possible strength values are \low\ \medium\ and \high\.
+The three possible strength values are "low" "medium" and "high".
 Defaults is `high,medium,low`.
 | ldap.connection.sasl.mutual_auth   | SASL mutual authentication on supported mechanisms (boolean).
 For some applications, it is equally important that the LDAP server's identity be verified.
 The process by which both parties participating in the exchange authenticate each other is referred to as mutual authentication.
 Defaults to `false`.
 | ldap.connection.sasl.quality_of_protection   | Defines integrity and privacy protection of the communication channel.
 It is negotiated during the authentication phase of the SASL exchange.<br/><br/>Possible values are `auth` (default),`auth-inf` and `auth-conf`.